plum-umd/adapton.ocaml/Sample/README.md

 This directory contains some sample apps that make use of Adapton.

-It is also a good place to load external repos.
+As2 has not been modified to use the current adapton version yet.